AndersDeath/diary2/000-current.md

 # 20 August - Dienstag - Yerevan - 698 Tag der Einwanderung - Heat Sunny

 My doctor started preparations of my teeth today.
+He did something with them and then set a plastic temporary teeth for protection of my own.